PatriceVignola/dot-model-loader/README.md

 First, make sure to run `yarn build` or `npm run build`.
 This will generate the `dist/load-dot-model.min.js` file used in the example.

 Then, simply drag and drop `example.html` in your favorite browser and select the [demon.model](https://github.com/PatriceVignola/load-dot-model/blob/master/models/demon.model) file available in the models folder at the root of this repository.
 The console will print the indices, vertices, UVs and normals of the model.
+Although the loader only supports models with triangle faces for now, the data also contains an integer `numVerticesPerFace` since other face types (e.g. rectangles) might be added in the future.

 In the future, you will also be able to preview the model in a WebGL view but since this module is a loader and not a viewer, this is not a priority.